C2SP/C2SP/https-bastion.md

 ## API

-At a high level, backends connect to the bastion authenticating with their Ed25519 key and start serving HTTP/2 on that connection.
-The bastion then proxies to that connection all requests that include the backend's public key hash in the URL path.
+At a high level, backends connect to the bastion, authenticate with their Ed25519 key, and start serving HTTP/2 on that connection.
+The bastion then proxies to that connection all requests that are prefixed with the backend's public key hash in the URL path.

 ### Backend to bastion connection

 A backend connects to the bastion’s backend endpoint with TLS 1.3, specifying the ALPN protocol `bastion/0`.
 Other TLS versions MUST be rejected, as only TLS 1.3 hides client certificates from network observers.
-The backend MUST present as its client certificate a self-signed Ed25519 certificate containing the backend public key.
+The backend MUST present as its client certificate an Ed25519 certificate containing the backend public key.
+The backend certificate MAY be self-signed.
 The backend verifies the bastion’s TLS certificate chain as usual.
-The bastion checks the backend public key against an allowlist.
+The bastion checks the backend public key against an allowlist or verifies the client certificate chain.

 After opening the connection, the backend starts serving HTTP/2 traffic on it as if it was a client-initiated connection.
 HTTP/2’s multiplexing allows serving